abical/abical.github.io/README.md

 ### High School

 Abigail attended Providence Catholic School in San Antonio, Texas.
 Providence is an all girls prepratory school for middle and high schoolers.
 Abigail distinguished herself by becoming the President of Providence's [Mu Alpha Theta chapter](https://mualphatheta.org/) as well as the Co-Chair of their Global Justice Committee.
+To read more about Abigail's highschool experience, view her [highschool experience page](https://abical.github.io/highschoolExp.html).

 She graduated second in her class in 2019.